Girls Go Gold Conference

 Overall we are thankful to the PE Department for arranging this visit as we thoroughly enjoyed it and learnt new skills.
 We were all touched by the athletes who took the time to talk to us as we are all inspired to never give up, always persevere and grasp every opportunity presented to us.’

-Categories: Priory Post Senior Sixth Form
+Categories: Senior Sixth Form